DEMON-NEUROHACK/Challenge-3-London-Team-C/README.md

 ### HERV\_K\_Insertions.txt

-A dummy file with HERV\_K insertions for all 20 MND ALS dummy subjects.
+Predicted HERV\_K insertions for all 20 MND ALS subjects.
+Predictions were obtained by running a tool Retroseq on 20 whole genome sequences of our ALS subjects

 <hr>